Only Crumbs Remain

 Top with the lattice crust

-• Brush the lattice with a little beaten egg then sprinkle with a little sugar.
+• Brush the lattice with a little beaten egg yolk then sprinkle with a little sugar.
 Bake for 40 - 45 minutes, until golden brown and the pastry is cooked through.
 Remove from the oven and set aside on a cooling rack to cool for about 10 minutes before removing from the tin

 • Enjoy, served either warm or cold with custard, cream or ice cream.